 Lung cancer screening

-Lung cancer screening means identifying lung cancer at an early stage prior to the development of symptoms.
-Recent evidence suggests that reduced-dose chest CT imaging helps save lives in those people at highest risk of developing lung cancer.
-At Cleveland Clinic, we have a comprehensive lung cancer screening program for those individuals at high risk of developing lung cancer (aged 55 to 79, 30+ pack-years of smoking, smoked within the past 15 years).
+Lung cancer screening refers to testing a healthy individual at high risk for developing lung cancer who has no symptoms of lung cancer in hopes of finding lung cancer at a stage that it can be cured.
+Low-dose chest CT based screening has been found to reduce the number of people who die from lung cancer with acceptable risks when performed in a high quality setting.
+At Cleveland Clinic, we have a comprehensive lung cancer screening program for those individuals at high risk of developing lung cancer (aged 55 to 77, 30+ pack-years of smoking, smoked within the past 15 years).

 - Mazzone P. Lung cancer screening: examining the issues.
 Cleve Clin J Med.
 2012;79 Electronic Suppl 1(e-Suppl_1):eS1-6.